- 4-Minute Article

 Knowing the basic retirement income tax rules can help you work with your tax professional on a tax-efficient plan for turning your savings into income.

 - Annuities: For non-qualified annuities, you only owe taxes on the growth of your savings in an annuity, not the original amount you invested (called the principal or purchase payment).
 Because annuity payments are made up of both principal and earnings, only the earnings portion of this income stream is taxable, at your ordinary income tax rates.
 Withdrawals before age 59½ are subject to an additional 10% tax.

 - Traditional IRAs and 401(k)s: Your withdrawals will be taxed as ordinary income.

-- Roth IRAs and 401(k)s: You won’t be taxed on any portion of your withdrawals, as long as you’ve had the account for at least five years and you are older than 59½.
+- Roth IRAs and 401(k)s: You won’t be taxed on any portion of your withdrawals as long as you’ve had the account for at least five years and you’re older than 59½.

 - Non-retirement investment/brokerage accounts: When you sell an investment you’ve held more than a year, you’ll be taxed on any money you make at a capital gains tax rate of 15% or 20%, depending on your tax bracket.
 If you sell an investment you’ve held less than a year, the money you make will be taxed as ordinary income.
 Even if the money stays in your account, and you don’t withdraw it, you still pay taxes on the sale.

 Whichever withdrawal strategy you choose, remember to revisit it often.
-Retirement planning isn’t a “set it and forget it” proposition — you may need to make course corrections along the way.
-Talk with your financial advisor and your tax advisor at least once a year to make sure your withdrawal plan is still the best one to minimize retirement taxes and help your savings last.
+Retirement planning isn’t a “set it and forget it” proposition – you may need to make course corrections along the way.
+Talk with your financial and tax professionals at least once a year to make sure your withdrawal plan is still the best one to minimize retirement taxes and help your savings last.